woocommerce/woocommerce-blocks/docs/contributors/coding-guidelines.md

 The build process will split SCSS from within the blocks library directory into two separate CSS files when Webpack runs.

 Styles placed in a `style.scss` file will be built into `build/style.css`, to load on the front end theme as well as in the editor.
 If you need additional styles specific to the block's display in the editor, add them to an `editor.scss`.

+### Accessible font sizes

+We want our font sizes to be declared with rem or em units instead of hardcoded px.
+That's important for accessibility because it allows users to make the text bigger and easier to read.

+We have a mixin named `font-size()` that helps converting px font sizes to rem.
+It accepts a second parameter which is the `line-height`.
+Notice `line-height` will need to be relative (no units) or rem/em as well.
+Setting a line-height with a px value when the font-size uses rem/em might cause the text to overlap when made bigger.

+In parallel to that, consider whether other size/distance units in your CSS need to be rem/em instead of px.
+In general, rem/em should be preferred if it doesn't break the design with big font sizes.